 Community Service Alliance (CSA) channels human and financial resources to communities in the Dominican Republic to respond to key development challenges, while also facilitating international education experiences and service learning.
 CSA works alongside local communities to empower them with resources and educational opportunities.
 The founders of CSA have developed several programs to serve the needs of communities across the Dominican Republic, including child and maternal health education, medical outreach, nutrition workshops, vocational training, English instruction, and so forth.

 Additionally, Holly will volunteer at a school in Batey Lecheria, a region in the country’s central highlands, northwest of Santo Domingo.
-She will assist students in all activies, but will also provide specilized instruction to a child with Autism Spectrum Disorder.
+She will assist students in all activities, but will also provide specilized instruction to a child with Autism Spectrum Disorder.

 Kayley Learn, MSW student, is in Ottawa, Canada, completing her 2017-2018 fall and spring field education placement, and is blogging about her experience.
 Kayley will be interning at the Cornerstone Housing for Women, a supportive housing environment.

 Cornerstone Housing for Women provides emergency shelter and safe affordable permanent housing for women in Ottawa, Ontario.
 It runs 4 housing communities for women; these four residences make up a vibrant community for women moving from homelessness to hope, healing, and housing.
 Residents can take part in group self-help workshops and crisis counseling, to help them on their healing journeys.
 Their housing communities often come together for recreational downtime, enjoying everything from barbecues and dances to dinners and fashion shows.